-The annual Honey Gold mango harvest will begin a month earlier than it has traditionally begun when our mango farm at Humpty Doo, near Darwin in the Northern Territory, begins producing fruit in October 2020.
+The annual Honey Gold mango harvest will begin weeks earlier than it has traditionally when our mango farm at Humpty Doo, near Darwin in the Northern Territory, begins producing fruit in October 2019.

 Growing at Darwin